psbuilder/psbuilder/CONTRIBUTING.md

 ## Hello!
 We welcome contributions, either using issues or pull requests.
+But first, read these guidelines.

+***Note: We also have a [Code of Conduct](.\CODE_OF_CONDUCT.md).
+By contributing to PsBuilder you agree to the terms of this code of conduct.***

 ### Steps
 First, you should click `Fork` and (if you are a member or owner of an org) click your personal account.
 Edit the file you are changing.